 Rib injuries can be very painful.
 Rib subluxation — also called slipping rib syndrome — occurs when a rib partially dislocates.
 Yoga can help with rib subluxation in two ways: by reducing stress caused by your injury and by stretching and strengthening muscles that support your ribs.

 Your ribs have muscles between them, called the intercostals.
 Yoga poses stretch these muscles in both the front and back of your rib cage, as well as muscles in your abdomen, back and shoulders that also connect to your ribs.

-Cobra Pose - Bhujangasana
+1. Cobra Pose

-Extended Puppy Pose -- Uttana Shishosana
+2. Extended Puppy Pose

-The extended puppy pose in yoga stretches back and shoulder muscles attached to one or more ribs.
-These muscles can be sore due to rib subluxation.
-Begin on all fours.
+HOW TO DO IT: Begin on all fours.
 Slowly walk your hands out as you stretch your chest toward the floor, keeping your hips over your knees and your arms shoulder-width apart.
-While exhaling, press your hands down and stretch your arms while pulling your hips toward your heels.
+While exhaling, press your hands down, stretching your arms out in front while pulling your hips toward your heels.
 Be sure your elbows are not touching the ground.

 Place your forehead on the floor and relax your neck, feeling the stretch in your spine.
 Hold this pose for 30 seconds to one minute.
 On an exhale, walk your hands in and return to a kneeling position.

 The cat and cow poses can be performed individually or combined into one exercise by alternating between the two poses.
 The cat pose stretches the back of your rib cage, while the cow pose targets the front of your chest.